-National Night Out Against Crime - TUPD officers attend neighborhood and community gatherings with the New Orleans Police Department to promote community policing and networking between law enforcement agencies and neighbors.
+National Night Out Against Crime - TUPD officers attend neighborhood and community gatherings with the NOPD to promote community policing and networking between law enforcement agencies and neighbors (held annually).

 Safety Escorts - An on-request officer safety escort for anyone on campus, from and to any campus location, provided by TUPD with a call to dispatch.
-Promoted through student and parent orientations online and printed materials.
+Promoted through student and parent orientations online and printed materials (as requested).

 Everbridge - A smartphone app that can be used as a virtual escort to and from the various Tulane campuses.
-A valid Tulane email address is required to set up your profile.
+A valid university email address is required to set up your profile (as requested).

-TUPD Website - Police department website with Clery Act information and resources, crime prevention resources, crime reporting forms and instruction (including anonymous reports for sexual assault and other incidents of crime), Sex Offender Registry, Silent Witness reporting, Crime Alerts, Daily Crime Log and Previous Months Crime Logs, Crime and Fire Statistics, Annual Fire Safety and Security Report, Links to neighboring law enforcement agencies, RAD Registration, Alcohol, Drug, and Tobacco Policies.
-Promoted through orientations.
-Parent Orientations - Representatives from various University departments present to parents of incoming students the safety, security, and well-being resources available, including from TUPD.
+TUPD Website - Police department website with Clery Act information and resources, crime prevention resources, crime reporting forms and instruction (including anonymous reports for sexual assault and other incidents of crime), Sex Offender Registry, Silent Witness reporting, Crime Alerts, Daily Crime Log and Previous Months Crime Logs, Crime and Fire Statistics, Annual Fire Safety and Security Report, Links to neighboring law enforcement agencies, RAD Registration, Alcohol, Drug and Tobacco Policies.
+Promoted through orientations (always available).

+Parent Orientations - Representatives from various university departments present to parents of incoming students the safety, security and well-being resources available, including from TUPD (held annually).

-Business School Students Orientations - Experts from TUPD, the Office of the Dean of Students, and other departments present to students in the Business School MFIN, MACCT, MMGMT, and MME programs on personal safety, property protection, and crime prevention and reporting.
+Business School Students Orientations - Experts from TUPD, the Office of the Dean of Students, and other departments present to students in the Business School MFIN, MACCT, MMGMT and MME programs on personal safety, property protection and crime prevention and reporting (held annually).

-Law School Students Orientations - Experts from TUPD, the Office of the Dean of Students, and other departments present to students in the Law School 1 L's and LLM's programs on personal safety, property protection and crime prevention and reporting.
+Law School Students Orientations - Experts from TUPD, the Office of the Dean of Students and other departments present to students in the Law School 1 L's and LLM's programs on personal safety, property protection and crime prevention and reporting (held annually).

-International Student Orientation - Experts from TUPD present to international students on personal safety, property protection and crime prevention and reporting.
+International Student Orientation - Experts from TUPD present to international students on personal safety, property protection and crime prevention and reporting (held annually).

-TUPD Safety and Prevention Presentations - TUPD police officers conduct in-person presentations on preventing and reporting crime, including active shooter response, crime prevention, bystander intervention, and police services.
-Promoted by e-mail, regular meetings with student and employee groups and upon request.
+TUPD Safety and Prevention Presentations - TUPD police officers conduct in-person presentations on preventing and reporting crime, including active shooter response, crime prevention, bystander intervention and police services.
+Promoted by e-mail, regular meetings with student and employee groups and upon request (as requested).

 Bait Bike Program - Bicycles are outfitted with GPS and placed on campus as bait bikes and tracked via Communications if taken.
 Mandatory registration of all bikes on the Tulane campus is provided through the Parking Services Division of the Facilities Services Department.
-Promoted by print and online marketing, orientations.
+Promoted by print and online marketing orientations (as needed).

-Guns are not allowed on Tulane University property.
+Guns are not allowed on Tulane property.
 By law, no guns are permitted within 1,000 feet of campus, except in constitutionally and statutorily protected areas and/or in possession of commissioned law enforcement officers.
 While this report covers crime on the Tulane campus and thus raises concerns about the overall safety of the Tulane students and community members, it's important to remember that statistically, college campuses nationwide are safer places to be than the world that surrounds them.
-In 2019, about 27,300 criminal incidents on campuses at postsecondary institutions were reported to police and security agencies, representing a 4 percent decrease from 2018, when 28,600 criminal incidents were reported.
-The number of on-campus crimes reported per 10,000 full-time-equivalent students also decreased, from 19.5 in 2018 to 18.7 in 2019.
-Compare this to the FBI's reported 2019 crime statistics, where there were approximately 6.8 million criminal offenses nationwide.
-Between Tulane's commissioned officers, on and off-campus patrol, and targeted dispatch system, the University neighborhood is one of the most protected parts of the city.
+Between Tulane's commissioned officers, on and off-campus patrol and targeted dispatch system, the university neighborhood is one of the most protected parts of the city.